 What is a Change Management Strategy?

-Change management strategy is defined as the way an organization will generally address change in and around it.
+Change management strategy is defined as the response plan an organization will use to address change.
 It is a mechanism that aims to minimize any negative effects the changing events bring about, while at the same time capitalizing on the transformation.

 All right, so this sounds good in theory, but what is it really?